eklchan/eklchan/README.md

 Full Stack Software Engineer based in London.
 I'm also an SEO copywriting ninja! 🐱‍👤

-In my spare time, I enjoy cycling 🚴, learning foreign languages 🌎, photoghraphy 📷, hiking 🥾 and cooking 🍚.
+In my spare time, I enjoy cycling 🚴, learning foreign languages 🌎, photoghraphy 📷, hiking 🥾 and astronomy 🌌.

 🔭 I’m currently working on our website www.fairpointnews.com and the new iteration of www.GCSE.com <br />
 🌱 I’m currently learning Redux and Flutter <br />